-- "Fit notes" must be signed, stamped and dated by a qualified medical practitioner - "Fit notes" must be received by the Headteacher or other designated person as soon as practicable after the 8th calendar day of absence
+- "Fit notes" must be issued, by a certified health care professional (doctor, nurse, occupational therapist, physiotherapist, pharmacist). - • - Paper and electronic fit notes can be accepted and should include the issuer's name, profession and address of the medical practice. - "Fit notes" must be received by the Headteacher or other designated person as soon as practicable after the 8th calendar day of absence - "Fit notes" will only be accepted for sick pay purposes from the dates specified and certified by the doctor - Subsequent "fit notes" must be submitted in a timely manner to cover absence if it extends beyond the period of the initial certificate, including school closure periods, weekends, bank holidays and non working days - Where an Employee is admitted to a medical centre for treatment, "fit notes" need only be submitted on entry and on discharge

-- "Fit notes" will only be accepted for sick pay purposes from the dates specified and certified by the doctor - Subsequent "fit notes" must be submitted in a timely manner to cover absence if it extends beyond the period of the initial certificate, including school closure periods, weekends, bank holidays and non working days - Where an Employee is admitted to a medical centre for treatment, "fit notes" need only be submitted on entry and on discharge - Exceptionally, the School may request an Employee to provide a "fit note" for a period of sickness absence not exceeding seven days.
+• Exceptionally, the School may request an Employee to provide a "fit note" for a period of sickness absence not exceeding seven days.
 In such cases the School will meet the cost of any "fit note" being issued.

-14. "Fit Note" Provisions
+15. "Fit Note" Provisions